AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_message_ios.md

 ### Receive a thread message

 Once a thread has a new message, all chat group members receive the `AgoraChatThreadManagerDelegate#onChatThreadUpdated` callback.
-For thread members, they can also listen for the `AgoraChatManagerDelegate#messagesDidReceive` callback to receive thread messages, as shown in the following code sample:
+Thread members can also listen for the `AgoraChatManagerDelegate#messagesDidReceive` callback to receive thread messages, as shown in the following code sample:

 ```ObjectiveC
 // The SDK triggers the `messagesDidReceive` callback when it receives a message.